lanl/CoARCT/README.md

     ...
     [==========] 76 tests from 14 test cases ran.
 (157 ms total)
     [  PASSED  ] 76 tests.
     ```

+## Known issues

+### futimens on OSX

+Building CoARCT failed on OSX with pre-built binaries from llvm.org: the function `futimens` was undefined.
+Workaround: build Clang and LLVM from source as described at http://clang.llvm.org/get_started.html.

+### No std::is_final

+Building CoARCT on Linux failed with errors about `no member is_final in namespace std`.
+Diagnosis: That installation of Clang seems to be finding headers with an older GCC (4.8.5).
+Workarounds

+1. set (or append) `--gcc-toolchain=/path/to/newer/gcc` to the `CXXFLAGS` environment variable when running CMake.

+1. The above solution did not work on one system.
+In that case, overriding cxx-isystem was necessary.
+Pass:
+    ```
+    -cxx-isystem /path/to/newer/gcc/include/c++/version -cxx-isystem /path/to/newer/gcc/include/c++/<version>/x86_64-pc-linux-gnu
+    ```

 ### Building on Ubuntu